IIITLucknowSWEngg/CSITTeam012/Assignment 01/Stakeholders.md

 | **Advertisers and Sponsors**    | Promote products and services on the platform.                              | Advertise to target audience, collaborate on sponsorships, provide promotional materials.                      | Medium        | Medium       | External      |
 -->

-# Stakeholder Register for Book My Show Clone
+# Stakeholder Register Table: (Internal & External)

 ## Internal Stakeholders